apache/zeppelin/zeppelin-web-angular/README.md

 Run the `npm install` command to install dependencies in the project directory.

-### Start Zeppelin server
+### Start Zeppelin Server

 [Run Zeppelin server](https://zeppelin.apache.org/contribution/contributions.html#run-zeppelin-server-in-development-mode) on `http://localhost:8080`.

-If you are using a custom port instead of the default(http://localhost:8080) or other network address, you can create `.env` file in the project directory and set `SERVER_PROXY`.
+If you are using a custom port instead of the default (`http://localhost:8080`) or other network address, you can create `.env` file in the project directory and set `SERVER_PROXY`.

 *.env*